charlesbihdev/mini-blog-site/readme.md

 2. The command below is used to switch to your created database.
     <br><code>USE my_database.</code><br>

-3. Now you can import the sql file to your command line client using the following command.<br>
+3. Now you can import the SQL file to your command line client using the following command.<br>
     <code> source /path/to/your/file.sql;</code><br>
     Replace path/to/your/file.sql with the path to the blog_site.sql.

-4. Now mysqli command line client will execute the sql file and create the neccessary tables for you.
+4. Now mysqli command line client will execute the sql file and create the necessary tables for you.

-5. These SQL commands create a new user 'charlesbih' with the password 'Bih222' and grants all privileges on the 'blog_site' database to this user.
-The FLUSH PRIVILEGES command refreshes the grant tables in the mysql database to ensure that the privileges take effect immediately.
+5. These SQL commands create a new user 'charlesbih' with the password 'Bih222' and grant all privileges on the 'blog_site' database to this user.
+The FLUSH PRIVILEGES command refreshes the grant tables in the MySQL database to ensure that the privileges take effect immediately.

         CREATE USER 'charlesbih'@'localhost' IDENTIFIED BY 'Bih222';
         GRANT ALL PRIVILEGES ON blog_site.\* TO 'charlesbih'@'localhost';
         FLUSH PRIVILEGES;

-6. Locate the conn.php and update various variables(password, username, database etc.) with the details of the new user you created.
+6. Locate the conn.php and update various variables(password, username, database, etc.) with the details of the new user you created.
-7. Start your server launch the app.
+7. Start your server and launch the app.

 # Conclusion